Club: TSG 1899 Hoffenheim | Opening: 2009 | Capacity: 30,150 (9,150 standing)

 Hoffenheim offer guided stadium tours around the Rhein-Neckar-Arena that last about 60 minutes.

-Tours run every Saturday in the summer months and during the season on Saturdays when the club plays away from home.
-Tours leave every hour between 10:30 am and 1:30 pm.
+Tours typically run on Saturdays in the summer months and during the season on Saturdays when the club plays away from home.